 Email deliverability is the ability for your emails to actually end up in the target recipients’ inboxes.
 Email deliverability is measured by:

-Most domains have good email deliverability, which means their emails typically end up where they’re supposed to go.
-Some organizations, particularly ones that send a lot of sales and marketing emails, might find their emails are undeliverable or ending up in spam folders.
+Most domains have good email deliverability, meaning their emails typically end up where they should go.
+Some organizations, particularly ones that send many sales and marketing emails, might find their emails undeliverable or end up in spam folders.

 The concept of email deliverability exists to prevent spam and protect users from it.
-From the perspective of an email client, it’s your responsibility to not only protect your users’ privacy but also create a better email experience by filtering out undesired content.
+From the perspective of an email client, it’s your responsibility to protect your users’ privacy and create a better email experience by filtering out undesired content.

 Email deliverability is primarily determined by two factors:

-Your sender score is largely determined by qualitative data about the way recipients interact with your emails.
+Qualitative data about how recipients interact with your emails determines much of your sender score.
 If someone marks your email as spam, your sender reputation goes down.
 If no one ever opens your emails, your sender reputation goes down.

 Pro tip: You can check your sender reputation at data security sites like Barracuda.

-While your email deliverability is determined by email content and sender reputation, there are several things that can affect those factors.
+While email content and sender reputation determine your email deliverability, several things can affect those factors.
 Here are a few things that can negatively impact your email deliverability:

-Details about your email messages, like whether or not they are opened, are reported against your own sender reputation.
+Details about your email messages, such as whether or not your recipients opened them, are reported against your own sender reputation.
 If a disproportionately large percentage of your emails never get opened, it will harm your email deliverability in the future.

 Getting a message marked as spam is a serious offense compared to just sending emails that don’t get opened.
-In this case, your deliverability is docked even more, because a user has to take a clear and deliberate action to mark your delivered email as spam.
+In this case, you will see your deliverability docked even more because a user has to take a clear and deliberate action to mark your delivered email as spam.
 (It means your email actually ticked someone off.)

 If enough of these offenses pile up, your emails will eventually wind up directly in recipients’ spam folders rather than their inboxes.